rexdex/recompiler/readme.md

 ## XEX

 First, the XEX (Xbox Executable) format must be ripped apart and the actual code has to be extracted.
 XEX is a Xbox360 specific executable packing/encryption format.
-It's not very complicated and quite good description can be found here: [Free60](http://free60.org/wiki/Main_Page).
+It's not very complicated and a very good description can be found here: [Free60](http://free60.org/wiki/Main_Page).
 There are also some old references [here](http://www.openrce.org/forums/posts/111).
 Inside the XEX there are some platform specific headers (like file certificate, media/region information, file encryption key, etc) but also there's a normal
 PE style executable, unfortunatelly it's packed and encrypted.

 Decryption of any actual executables requires knowing the secret AES key that is used internally by the loader to compute another AES key that is actually used to decrypt the file content.
 I found it on a Russian site few years ago but could not retrace my steps any more, most likely the site is down gone for good.
 The rest of the XEX format suggests strongly that it was bascically built on top of existing PE image loader that existed in the OS.
 The compression used in the XEX is either simple block based compression or a variation of LZ compression.
 Both were identified and reversed years ago by people trying to break the Xbox360 anti-piracy protection.